Alliant Energy Corporation

 Scan Results

 Daily timeframeAlliant Energy Corporation operates as a utility holding company that provides regulated electric and natural gas services in the United States.
-With a market capitalization of $18.50B, it sits in large-cap territory.
+The company carries a $19.32B market cap, placing it firmly in the large-cap category.
 It operates through IPL and WPL segments.

 Market Cap